Current Board Members

 Holly Thornton has been a middle level educator for 28 years spending 13 years as a middle level classroom teacher utilizing integrative, student-driven curriculum.
 Her content expertise lies in the area of language arts, with a specific focus on writing with young adolescents.
 She has been in higher education as a middle level professor for 15 years and teaches coursework related to effective middle level curriculum, instruction and assessment.
 Holly can be reached at firstname.lastname@example.org

-Erin Scholes is currently in her eighth year as a middle level educator.
-She teaches 7th/8th grade students and serves her school community in leadership roles, including being part of the school climate committee and running an after-school mentoring program.
+Erin Scholes is currently in her 13th year as a middle level educator.
+She teaches 7th grade students to become lifelong learners and to enjoy mathematics.
+Erin serves her school community in leadership roles, including being the 7th grade team leader and assistant director for the high school drama club.
 Erin’s passion for middle level education, energetic teaching style, and dedication to the profession is evident to her students, school, and community as she was honored as one of 15 semi-finalists for the 2014 Connecticut Teacher of the Year.
-Contact Erin at firstname.lastname@example.org
+Contact Erin at email@example.com

 James Barnes is from Shamong, NJ, and was a classroom teacher for 8 years before moving into administration.
 After working for 7 years as an assistant principal at the High School and Middle Level, he is now the Principal of Chestnut Ridge Middle School in Sewell.
 James has presented at middle school conferences in New Jersey.
 In addition, he has served for many years on the New Jersey Association for Middle Level Education Executive Board.
 Contact James at firstname.lastname@example.org